 EDSA Use Policy

-Version 6.1 - Applicable from 1 April 2023
+Applicable from 1 January 2024

-Definitions

-All capitalised terms used but not defined herein have the same meaning as defined in the EDSA General Terms and Conditions.

 Scope

 This EDSA Use Policy, which forms part of the EDSA, applies to the Contracting Party’s Internal Use of Information.

 The Contracting Party and/or its Affiliates are entitled to Use the Information Products detailed in the Order Form solely for the Licensed Purposes and subject to the terms and conditions of the Agreement.